UbiquityRobotics/learn/support/verification.md

 ### 4.2 Sonar Board Test:

 If you have installed and enabled the sonar board using the install guide viewed [HERE](https://https://learn.ubiquityrobotics.com/camera_sensors) then you can verify sonar operation in realtime once the robot has been started.

+An easy way to see all 5 sonar ranges if they are working is to use the following command which continuously shows all 5 ranges

+    rostopic echo /sonars | grep -e frame_id  -e ^range

 [The sonar node](https://github.com/UbiquityRobotics/ubiquity_sonar) publishes a `sensor_msgs/Range message` for each sonar reading.
 Using `rostopic echo /sonars` you can view all the sensor readings in one topic where the frame_id of `sonar_3` would be for the front facing sonar 3.
 Using the table that will follow you can place boxes in front of sensors to gain confidence that each sensor is showing the distance to that object.
 A thin bar may not be seen properly and you may get mixed messages for what is behind it or may see the bar so use large objects for this test.